 A glamorous, peach of a beach!
 An wide expanse of white sand and glistening sea on the north coast.
 There are rock pools and the sand is perfect for dribbly castles.
 Our seven year old loves the rocks here for a spot of impromptu climbing.
-Plenty of food options including Jamie Oliver’s Fifteen and – our favourite – the beach cafe.
-Book ahead though – it gets very busy.
+Plenty of food options including Jamie Oliver’s Fifteen and – our favourite – the Beach Hut.
+Book ahead though – it gets busy.
 You can book surf lessons here, an activity which can work with a board age range of children.
-We’ve had a couple of family lessons for Tim and I and children aged from 13 to 5.
-If you are feeling more daring, you can book activities such as wave-skiing and kite-surfing. http://www.watergatebay.info .

 A glorious bay of golden sand, sparkling waves and sand dunes for sledging down.
 Follow beach frolics with a sundowner beer/chips/hot chocolate and decent loos at Treyarnon YHA – perfection.